wrs225/Caravel-Vector-Coprocessor-AI/README.md

 We also encountered an issue with Verilog sv2v generated for the fp_addsub unit which caused Yosys to hang and run forever, eating an infinite amount of memory.
 ChatGPT was able to fix this and and the resulting logic passed all test cases.

 The design also failed to meet timing for a clock period of 25ns with a slack of about -4.1ns.
 If you run the design at 30ns it should be fine.
-We tried pushing the design through at 20ns, but for some reason the tool insisted on a 25ns lcock period.
+We tried pushing the design through at 20ns, but for some reason the tool insisted on a 25ns clock period.

 # Learnings
 When working on this project, we learned a lot about the performance of ChatGPT when generating hardware.
 Originally, we tried to create a SHA-256 hardware accelerator with clever prompt engineering, but we quickly found that ChatGPT struggled to create a complex block from scratch.
 Thus, we demoted it to junior engineer and decided on a more holistic approach to hardware generation.
 Will read *Computer Architecture: A Quantitative Approach* over the summer to brush up on his comparch skills, and was inspired by the vector processor.
 He wanted to implement a vector processor for the Caravel that can be used in conjunction with the management SoC.
 It was from our experience with this project that we learned the following: